mdickinson/bigfloat/Doc/index.rst

 behave as you'd expect them to; for these, there's no need for a corresponding function.

+Mathematical functions
+^^^^^^^^^^^^^^^^^^^^^^

 The :mod:`bigfloat` module provides a number of standard mathematical functions.
-These functions follow the same rules as the arithmetic operations above: the inputs can be integers, floats or :class:`BigFloat` instances; integers and floats are converted to :class:`BigFloat` instances using an exact conversion; the result is a :class:`BigFloat` with precision and rounding mode taken from the current context, and parameters from the current context can be overridden by providing a ``context`` keyword argument.
-Here are some examples:
+These functions follow the same rules as the arithmetic operations above:

+  - the arguments can be integers, floats or :class:`BigFloat` instances

+  - integers and float arguments are converted exactly to :class:`BigFloat` instances before the function is applied

+  - the result is a :class:`BigFloat` instance, with the precision of the result, and the rounding mode used to obtain the result, taken from the current context.

+  - attributes of the current context can be overridden by providing an additional ``context`` keyword argument.
+Here are some
+    examples:

    >>> sqrt(1729, context=RoundTowardZero)
    BigFloat.exact('41.581245772583578', precision=53)